Role of interaction anisotropy in polymer cononsolvency: insights from the Flory-Huggins-Potts framework: Results and discussion

-The emergence of cononsolvency, in terms of competing interactions, can be understood by examining successive cross sections in Fig.~1a.
-Initially, at $\chi^\text{FHP}_\text{sc}=0$, two distinct regions, $\mathcal{R}_\text{ps}$ and $\mathcal{R}_\text{pc}$, exhibit phase separation for a broad range of parameters, for which polymer-solvent or polymer-cosolvent interactions are strongly favorable relative to interactions between solvent and cosolvent (Fig.~{\ref{Fig1:ChiExploration}b).
-As solvent-cosolvent interactions become increasingly favorable (more negative $\chi^\text{FHP}_\text{sc}$), the areas of $\mathcal{R}_\text{ps}$ and $\mathcal{R}_\text{pc}$ shrink, as interactions are more balanced.
-Concurrently, a third region, $\mathcal{R}_\text{sc}$, emerges where solvent-cosolvent interactions dominate (Fig.~\ref{Fig1:ChiExploration}c).
-Eventually, as solvent-cosolvent affinity strengthens further, $\mathcal{R}_\text{ps}$ and $\mathcal{R}_\text{pc}$ vanish entirely, leaving an expanded $\mathcal{R}_\text{sc}$ region (Fig.~\ref{Fig1:ChiExploration}d,e).
-This analysis provides a baseline expectation, consistent with prior work,\cite{R:2024_Zhang_Phase} that cononsolvency can be driven by different dominant interaction types—whether polymer-solvent, polymer-cosolvent, or solvent-cosolvent.
+Consistent with prior literature using FH theory,\cite{R:2015_Dudowicz_Theory,R:2015_Dudowicz_Communication:,R:2025_Zhang_Phase,R:2024_Zhang_Phase,R:2025_Li_novel} there are three distinct parameter regimes characterized by the strongest interaction type present (Fig.~\ref{fig:Fig2_ChiExploration}).
+We denote these regimes as $R_{ij}$, corresponding to the region of parameter space where $(\chi^\text{FHP}_{ij} < \chi^\text{FHP}_{ik}, \chi^\text{FHP}_{jk} \leq 0)$ (i.e., the strongest attractive interaction is between species $i$ and $j$).
+The emergence of cononsolvency, in terms of competing interactions, can be understood by examining successive cross sections in Fig.~\ref{fig:Fig2_ChiExploration}a.
+Initially, at $\chi^\text{FHP}_\text{sc}=0$, two distinct regions, $R_\text{ps}$ and $R_\text{pc}$, exhibit phase separation for a broad range of parameters, for which polymer-solvent or polymer-cosolvent interactions are strongly favorable relative to interactions between solvent and cosolvent (Fig.~{\ref{fig:Fig2_ChiExploration}b).
+As solvent-cosolvent interactions become increasingly favorable (more negative $\chi^\text{FHP}_\text{sc}$), the areas of $R_\text{ps}$ and $R_\text{pc}$ shrink, as interactions are more balanced.
+Concurrently, a third region, $R_\text{sc}$, emerges where solvent-cosolvent interactions dominate.
+(Fig.~\ref{fig:Fig2_ChiExploration}c) Eventually, as solvent-cosolvent affinity strengthens further, $R_\text{ps}$ and $R_\text{pc}$ vanish entirely, leaving an expanded $R_\text{sc}$ region (Fig.~\ref{fig:Fig2_ChiExploration}d,e).
+This analysis provides a baseline expectation that cononsolvency can be driven by different dominant interactions, be it polymer-solvent, polymer-cosolvent, or solvent-cosolvent, irrespective of microscopic details.